 - The Grand Prix of St. Petersburg started in April 2005.
 The circuit itself is made of downtown streets passing the Tampa Bay Rowdies’ stadium, the marina, and a runway in Albert Whitted Airport.
 Streets are temporarily blocked off for the annual Indy Racing League’s IndyCar Series race.

 - The Bay Area Pelicans Rugby Football Club, based in St. Petersburg since 1977, plays in USA Rugby’s Division II.
 Throughout its history, the Pelicans have been named Florida Cup Champions and competed in national championship tournaments.

 Admiral Farragut Academy

 - Admiral Farragut Academy started in Pine Beach, NJ, and a second campus was purchased in 1945 in St. Petersburg, FL (and is the only campus open today).

-- Farragut was originally an all-boy military boarding school and became a co-ed institution in 1990.
+- Farragut was originally an all-boy best boarding school in US and became a co-ed institution in 1990.
 Today the student body is an average of 40% female and 60% male, 75% day and 25% boarding, and the Upper School students in 8th-12th grade still participate in the NJROTC program.